Billy Yeager is the only person known to have painted alongside the famous folk artists known as The Florida Highwaymen.

 On the documentary The Highwaymen The Other Side of the Road,

-Yeager not only discovers where the Highwaymen gather to paint, but captures rare moments with artists Charles Walker, Johnny Daniels, Jimmy Stovall and Livingston all gathered together talking about the old days, Alfred Hair, Al Black, and the lost Freddie paintings.
+Yeager discovers where the Highwaymen gather to paint, and captures rare moments with artists Charles Walker, Johnny Daniels, Jimmy Stovall, and Livingston Roberts all gathered together talking about the old days, Alfred Hair, Al Black, and the lost Freddie paintings.

-Yeager also interviews Alfred Hair’s family and others who knew Alfred personally.
+Yeager interviews Alfred Hair’s family and others who knew Alfred personally.

 Livingston states on camera, “There’s a real Highwaymen, he was here from the beginning.”